 I know, I haven’t gotten to the “what to feed your old dog with no teeth” section yet.
 I’m not jumping ahead with this.

 I’m including this here because there is evidence that a dog that eats raw food has a lower incidence of dental disease, although that does not mean dental disease never happens.

 Gnawing on raw meat acts as a natural toothbrush, and chewing on raw bones can help remove tartar.

 Please don’t run out and buy raw meat or bones without consulting a holistic vet, or your regular vet to determine if it’s right for your dog.

-If your dog has no teeth, no worries this will help.
+If your dog has very few, or no teeth, already, no worries.

 I’m going to be talking about the types of food, NOT the brand and the reasons are simple.

 First of all, there’s a pretty good chance you can keep using the same food with a couple of minor adjustments as I will discuss in a second

 Second, if you are interested in switching brands, there are so many to choose from it requires research and a whole separate article.